 The number of shares of restricted stock granted annually to each continuing non-employee director under the Plan is calculated by dividing \$150,000 by the per share closing price of the Company's common stock on the grant date.
 On June 15, 2015, each continuing non-employee director received 19,532 shares of restricted stock under the Plan using this methodology.
-These restricted shares of common stock will vest on June 15, 2016; provided, however, for each of Mr. Brewington, Mr. Cunningham and Mr. Thompson, who are not standing for re-election at the 2016 annual meeting), the restricted stock received by each of them on June 15, 2015 will vest on June 9, 2016, the date of the 2016 annual meeting of stockholders.
+These restricted shares of common stock will vest on June 15, 2016; provided, however, for each of Mr. Brewington, Mr. Cunningham and Mr. Thompson, who are not standing for re-election at the 2016 annual meeting), these restricted shares will vest on June 9, 2016, the date of the 2016 annual meeting of stockholders.